AthN3090/reactive-mines/README.md

 ```
 npm install
 ```
-3. Finally, run the command to run the project locally:
+3. Finally, run the below command to run the project locally:
 ```
 npm start
 ```